Update: ‘Multi-speed transmission’ sub-section updated.

 - Make it all-weather capable

-The 2024 Dodge electric muscle car may look like a new-generation Challenger that captures its classic proportions with fresh design elements, some more contemporary and others quite futuristic.
+The 2024 Dodge electric muscle car may look like a new-generation muscle car that captures classic proportions with fresh design elements, some more contemporary and others quite futuristic.
 The new ‘Greys of Thunder’ color shown on the concept version would go well with its stealth appearance.

 The Charger Daytona SRT Concept features a radical front wing, which Dodge calls ‘R-Wing.’
 We’re referring to the unique aerodynamic pass-through between the headlights, which almost disappear and stay hidden underneath.
 The R-Wing pays homage to the original Charger Daytona design and improves the car’s downforce by letting air flow from the dual openings to the hood and further back.

 In addition to the two-eyed rectangular headlights, a full-width, rectangular DRL, and an illuminated Fratzog logo are part of the dramatic front lighting.
 The comeback of the three-pointed Fratzog badge, which Dodge originally introduced in 1962, marks the beginning of the brand’s zero-emissions journey.
 In the lower portion, the wide air intake grille’s vertical slots are a throwback to the 1968 Dodge Charger.
 The rear lighting features a full-width design centered by an illuminated Fratzog badge.